Sekator778/ec2_terminator/README.md

 ## Constants

-- `TAG_NAME`: The name of the tag used to identify EC2 instances for stopping.
+- `TAG_NAME`: The name of the tag used to identify EC2 instances for termination.
-- `TAG_VALUE`: The value of the tag used to identify EC2 instances for stopping.
+- `TAG_VALUE`: The value of the tag used to identify EC2 instances for termination.

 ```rust
 const TAG_NAME: &str = "AutoTerminate";